|

 | |

-Mona Nash is a magna cum laude
+Nash Mona Nash is a magna cum laude

 graduate of Boston University's College of Communication.